Class-incremental learning: survey and performance evaluation on image classification: Approaches

 For these sampling strategies (except for random), the order which exemplars are chosen is recorded following a decreasing order of importance.
 If a fixed memory is used and some memory must be freed to make space for new exemplars, the exemplars with the lower importance are the ones removed first.

 \minisection{Task balancing.} When applying rehearsal during the training of a new task, the weight of the new classes compared to the previous ones is defined by the trade-off between the two parts of the loss, as well as the number of samples from each class at each training step.
 Most approaches sample the training batches from the joint pool between new data and rehearsal exemplars~\cite{chaudhry2018riemannian, hou2019learning, rebuffi2017icarl, wu2019large}.
 This means that batches are clearly over-represented by new samples and rely on the trade-off between the cross-entropy loss and the other losses that prevent forgetting.
-In contrast~\cite{castro2018end} proposes having a more balanced training where batches are equally distributed between new and previous classes.
+In contrast, \emph{End-to-End Incremental Learning} (EEIL)~\cite{castro2018end} proposes having a more balanced training where batches are equally distributed between new and previous classes.
 This seems to have quite beneficial effects in compensating for the task imbalance during training.
+GDumb~\cite{prabhu2020gdumb} is a baseline that ensures a balanced training set.
+Their method greedily stores samples in memory in a class-balanced way as they arrive.
+For testing, they train a model from scratch using only samples in the memory.
+This extremely simple baseline was shown to obtain competitive results on several IL scenarios, but for class-IL it was outperformed by methods that exploit information from samples not present in the memory.

-\minisection{Combining rehearsal and data regularization.} Several methods~\cite{rebuffi2017icarl, castro2018end, wu2019large, hou2019learning} use the distillation loss from Learning without Forgetting~\cite{li2017learning} to deal with the activation drift in combination with exemplars.
+\minisection{Combining rehearsal and data regularization.} Several methods~\cite{rebuffi2017icarl,castro2018end,wu2019large,hou2019learning} use the distillation loss from Learning without Forgetting~\cite{li2017learning} to deal with the activation drift in combination with exemplars.
 However, Beloudah and Popescu~\cite{belouadah2019il2m} do the important observation that this distillation term actually hurts performance when using exemplars.
-We will confirm this in our results, however, we will show that in some scenarios a combination of weight regularization and exemplar rehearsal can be beneficial.
+The results in Table.~\ref{tab:regul-methods} confirm this, however in some scenarios a combination of weight regularization and exemplar rehearsal can be beneficial (see Figs.~\ref{fig:cifar100_fixd_plot_cifar100_fixd_lft_plot},~\ref{fig:vggface2},~\ref{fig:imagenet_plot}).
+Additionally, when combined with auxiliary unlabelled data using double distillation~\cite{lee2019overcoming}, results improve further.

 Recent research on task-IL~\cite{titsias2020functional} shows that data regularization (referred to as functional regularization) can provide a natural way to select data for rehearsal by choosing the inducing points of the Gaussian process used to approximate the posterior belief over the underlying task-specific function (network output).
 This direction was further explored in~\cite{pan2020continual}, however the usefulness of these approaches for class-IL is still to be determined.